AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/plug-in-releases-for-microsoft-dynamics-msi.md

 ## Upgrading your MSI Solution {#upgrading-your-msi-solution}

-1. Import the latest version of the solution _over the existing version_ of your Dynamics CRM by pressing the **Import** button in Dynamics.
+1. Import the latest version of the solution _over the existing version_ of your Dynamics CRM by pressing the **[!UICONTROL Import]** button in Dynamics.

    ![](assets/plug-in-releases-for-microsoft-dynamics-msi-1.png)